gnosischain/documentation/docs/faq/Node FAQs/staking.md

 10. **Is there any way to stake more than 32 mGNO per validator?**

-    mGNO is actually deprecated, but the effective balance of your validator cannot exceed 1 GNO (or 32 mGNO) as the exceeding balance will be ready to be claimed as partial withdrawals.
+    mGNO is actually deprecated, but the effective balance of your validator cannot exceed 1 GNO as the exceeding balance will be ready to be claimed as partial withdrawals.

 11. **Rewards for staking are given in GNO, but what happens to the xDai used to pay gas from all transactions on the network?
 Where does the GNO come from since it isn't used for gas in the transaction?**